fin3ss3g0d/evilgophish/README.md

 - Additions to IP blacklist and redirect rules
 - Add more phishlets
-- Add SMS campaign support with `Twilio`

 ## Contributing

 I would like to see this project improve and grow over time.
-If you have improvement ideas, new redirect rules, new IP addresses/blocks to blacklist, phishlets, or suggestions, please email me at: `fin3ss3g0d@pm.me`.
+If you have improvement ideas, new redirect rules, new IP addresses/blocks to blacklist, phishlets, or suggestions, please email me at: `fin3ss3g0d@pm.me` or open a pull request.